 I love food!
 I’ve taken foodie souvenirs from wherever I’ve lived and many of the places I’ve visited.
 Often they’re not a physical item but an unshakeable memory of a particular dish, and maybe a recipe that I promise myself I will attempt to recreate.
 Though I’m not much of a chef, from time to time I do try to cook at least some of the things we miss.

-Almost two years into our U.S. expat stint, I’ve begun to think about which American foods we have discovered through our life and travels.
+Two years into our U.S. ex-pat stint, I began to think about which foods we have discovered through our life and travels in this part of the world.
 I’ve reflected on what has become part of our regular diet here and those that I’m likely to take with me when we leave.
-I generally find American fare overly sweet (even wholegrain bread tastes like cake), excessively processed, or downright odd (fried chicken and waffles, I’m look at you).
+I generally find American fare overly sweet (even wholegrain bread tastes like cake), excessively processed, or downright odd (fried chicken and waffles, I’m looking at you).
 However, I have found some to love.

-Over the last two-years I have quickly acquired a taste for North Carolina style BBQ; and slowly learnt to appreciate berries in my salad.
+I’ve quickly acquired a taste for North Carolina style BBQ and slowly learnt to appreciate berries in my salad.
 I’ve become a fan of Jambalaya; and fallen head over heels for pumpkin pie.
-Here are the dishes that have most tickled my taste buds over the last two years, and the recipes that I currently use to make these at home.
+Here are the dishes that have most tickled my travelling foodie tastebuds and my recommendations for foods to try in America.

 North Carolina Style BBQ